Dominik Hašek: Buffalo Sabres (1992–2001)

-After the Stanley Cup finals appearance, Chicago decided to stay with Belfour and Jimmy Waite.
-Hašek was traded to the Buffalo Sabres for goalie Stéphane Beauregard and future considerations, which later materialized into a draft pick used to obtain Éric Dazé.
+After the Stanley Cup Finals appearance, Chicago decided to stay with Belfour and Jimmy Waite, and traded Hašek to the Buffalo Sabres on August 7, 1992, for goaltender Stéphane Beauregard and future considerations, which later materialized into a draft pick used to obtain Éric Dazé.
 In Buffalo, wearing number 39, he was initially the backup goaltender, playing behind Grant Fuhr.
 When Fuhr was injured partway through the 1993–94 season, Hašek was elevated to starter and soon developed into a top-tier goaltender.
 In 1994, he won his first Vezina Trophy, was runner-up for the Hart Memorial Trophy and shared the William M. Jennings Trophy with Fuhr.
 Hašek played 58 games with a league-best 1.95 goals against average (GAA), seven shutouts, and a .930 save percentage.
 He followed this feat by again winning the Vezina Trophy and again placing as a Hart finalist in 1994–95.

 Hašek's success in the 1996–97 season was overshadowed by a conflict with then-head coach Ted Nolan.
 The conflict created a tense, clique-like atmosphere in the Sabres' clubhouse.

-In game three of the first round series against the Ottawa Senators, Hašek removed himself in the second period and was replaced by Steve Shields.
+In Game 3 of the Sabres' best-of-seven first-round playoff series against the Ottawa Senators, Hašek removed himself in the second period and was replaced by Steve Shields.
 Hašek suffered a mild sprain of his right MCL, and the team doctor pronounced him day-to-day.
 However, the media and some teammates speculated Hašek was using his injury to bail out on the team.
-One such individual was Buffalo News columnist Jim Kelley, who wrote a column which detailed Hašek's injury and his conflict with Nolan, and questioned the goaltender's mental toughness.
-When Kelley approached Hašek for an interview after a loss in game five of the best-of-seven series, Hašek attacked the journalist and received a three-game suspension and a $10,000 (US) fine as a result of the incident.
-With Steve Shields in goal, the Sabres fought back against the Senators and took the series in seven games.
-However, Hašek did not play in the five-game loss in the following series against the Philadelphia Flyers.
+One such individual was Buffalo News columnist Jim Kelley, who wrote a column detailing Hašek's injury and his conflict with Nolan, and questioning the goaltender's mental toughness.
+When Kelley approached Hašek for an interview after a loss in Game 5, Hašek physically attacked the journalist and received a three-game suspension and a $10,000 (US) fine as a result of the incident.
+With Shields in goal, the Sabres fought back against the Senators and took the series in seven games.
+However, Hašek did not play in the following series against the Philadelphia Flyers, which Buffalo lost in five games.